pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-out-of-sample-predictions.myst.md

 ax.set(title="Model Decision Boundary", xlim=(-9, 9), ylim=(-9, 9), xlabel="x1", ylabel="x2");
 ```

-**Remark:** Note that we have computed the model decision boundary by using the mean of the posterior samples.
-However, we can generate a better (and more informative!) plot if we use the complete distribution (similarly for other metrics like accuracy and auc).
-One way of doing this is by storing and computing it inside the model definition as a `Deterministic` variable as in [Bayesian Analysis with Python (Second edition) - Chapter 4](https://github.com/aloctavodia/BAP/blob/master/code/Chp4/04_Generalizing_linear_models.ipynb).
+Note that we have computed the model decision boundary by using the mean of the posterior samples.
+However, we can generate a better (and more informative!) plot if we use the complete distribution (similarly for other metrics like accuracy and AUC).

 +++